CERVICAL DISC PROTRUSION

 Symptoms:

 The symptoms of cervical disc protrusion vary depending on the location and severity of the disc herniation.
 Common symptoms may include neck pain, and radiating arm pain.
-In addition, there can be tingling or numbness in the arms or hands, muscle weakness, and difficulty with fine motor skills or coordination.
+In addition, patients will experience tingling or numbness in the arms or hands, muscle weakness, and difficulty with fine motor skills or coordination.
 In severe cases, cervical disc protrusion can lead to cervical myelopathy.
 This condition is characterized by loss of bladder or bowel control and loss of sensation in the hands or legs.

 How it is Diagnosed:

 Diagnosing cervical disc protrusion typically involves a combination of clinical evaluation, imaging studies, and diagnostic tests.
 To accurately diagnose a spinal condition, a doctor will begin by conducting a thorough physical examination.
 Then, the doctor will assess the patient’s range of motion, muscle strength, reflexes, and sensation.
-Finally, imaging studies such as X-rays, magnetic resonance imaging (MRI), or computed tomography (CT) scans may be ordered.
+Finally, doctors may order imaging studies such as X-rays, magnetic resonance imaging (MRI), or computed tomography (CT) scans.
 The scans will help the doctor visualize the cervical spine and identify any abnormalities, including disc protrusions and nerve compression.
-Additionally, diagnostic tests such as electromyography (EMG) or nerve conduction studies may be performed.
+Additionally, doctors may recommend diagnostic tests such as electromyography (EMG) or nerve conduction studies.
 These will assess nerve function and identify any associated neurological deficits.

 Risk Factors: